oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-not-to-send-attachments-in-emails/rule.md

 ---

-It's better to use links to a portal or document store instead of having attachments in your emails.
+​I​​t's better to use links to a portal or document store instead of having attachments in your emails.

 If you're sending to a fellow employee, use a link to a document store on your intranet (e.g. intranet.northwind.com/SharedDocuments)